 The European debt crisis erupted in the wake of the great recession around late 2009, and was characterised by high government structural deficits and accelerating debt levels of several Eurozone member states (Greece, Portugal, Ireland and Spain).
-Meanwhile, increased bailouts of the IMF and European Central Bank, led by Germany, alleviated the situation in debt-stricken nations of Central and East Europe.
+Meanwhile, increased bailouts of the International Monetary Fund and European Central Bank alleviated the situation in the debt-stricken nations of Central and East Europe led by Germany.